george-hawkins/arf-drone/README.md

 * [Bags and cases](notes.md#bag--case) and why the size of the F450 makes it hard to find a good bag for it.
 * [Chinese copies](notes.md#chinese-copies) and how buying drone parts is a case of caveat emptor.

-TODO: fill out [`assembly.md`](assembly.md) file further.

 Now that's out of the way let's get onto the sections covering the major components...

 Frame
 -----

 The frame is the basic physical platform to which all other components are attached.
-While most of the other components are updated on a regular basis, frame design seems to stay fairly constant.
+While most of the other components are updated on a regular basis, frame design seems to evolve at a slower pace.

-The [DJI Flame Wheel](https://www.dji.com/flame-wheel-arf/feature) F450 frame came out in early 2012 and seems to still be one of the most popular non-race quadcopter frames.
+The [DJI Flame Wheel](https://www.dji.com/flame-wheel-arf/feature) F450 frame came out in early 2012 and still seems to be one of the most popular non-race quadcopter frames.

-I choose it because it's recommended on many first time build page (such as the ArduPilot [build your own multicopter](http://ardupilot.org/copter/docs/build-your-own-multicopter.html)) and it has more available space in its central section than it's little brother, the F350, without the extra complexity and expense of its six armed big brother the F550.
+I choose it because it's recommended on many first time build page (such as the ArduPilot [build your own multicopter](http://ardupilot.org/copter/docs/build-your-own-multicopter.html)) and it has more available space in its central section than it's little brother - the F350 - without the extra complexity and expense of its six armed big brother - the F550.

-It consists of just four arms and a top and bottom central plate.
+It consists of four arms and a top and bottom central plate.
 The bottom plate also serves as the PDB (power distribution board), i.e. the board that connects the motors (via ESCs) to the battery (via the power module).

 The ESCs (covered later) are soldered directly to the PDB, as is a cable for connecting the PDB to the power module.